PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.9.6

-  Set a Lua function that will be called everytime a new tickets key is added.
+  Set a Lua function that will be called every time a new tickets key is added.
 The function receives:

   * the key content as a string
   * the keylen as an integer